 We primarily use third-party providers to move products from distribution centers to stores and between markets to meet customer needs.
-We outsource our in-home deliveries to third-party providers, and for most purchases, we offer next day delivery to our customers.
-These third-party providers use a fleet of home delivery vehicles that enables a highly-trained staff of delivery and installation specialists to quickly complete the sales process and enhance customer service.
+We outsource our in-home deliveries to third-party providers and, for most purchases, we offer next day delivery to our customers.
+These third-party providers use a fleet of home delivery vehicles that enables a highly trained staff of delivery and installation specialists to quickly complete the sales process and provide a high-quality customer experience.
 We also may receive a delivery fee based on the products sold and the services needed to complete the delivery.